Mental health support groups

 Find out more about Annabelle Psychology.

-7. Club HEAL – mental wellness centre & caregivers’ support group
+7. Club HEAL – Muslim-centric mental wellness centre

 Find out more about Club HEAL.

-Since we’re spending a ton of time online, there’s a likelihood that our online time isn’t all sunshine and rainbows – cyberbullying is becoming a serious threat for many young people.
-With Help123, youths can reach out to trained counsellors through multiple platforms: web-chat, phone, and email.
+Since we’re constantly on our phones, there’s a likelihood that our online time isn’t all sunshine and rainbows – cyberbullying is becoming a serious threat for many young people.
+With Help123, youths can reach out to trained counsellors through multiple platforms: web chat, phone, and email.

 Find out more about Help123.